 GET A FREE PRICE QUOTE

-The Dodge Durango is a mid-to large-size SUV that’s family-friendly with its seven-passenger capacity.
+The Dodge Durango is a mid-to large-size SUV that’s family-friendly with its seven-passenger seating capacity.
 Since it’s loosely related to the Mercedes GL-Class, the Durango is more comfortable than it’s been in earlier generations.
-Nearly everything is better about the new generation, so go ahead and judge this book by its cover.
+Just about everything is better in this new generation, so go ahead and judge this book by its cover.

 See our 2014 Dodge Durango review for pricing with options, specifications, and gas mileage ratings.

 Over the years, the Durango's competition has included the Ford Explorer, Toyota 4Runner, and Nissan Pathfinder, as well as the defunct Chevy TrailBlazer and GMC Envoy.
 Currently, it's most closely matched with the GMC Acadia, the Explorer, the Pathfinder, and the Jeep Grand Cherokee.The Durango was originally introduced in 1998.
 While the 1998 to 2003 Durango models attempted to cast the widest net to the mass market, it seemed, these first-generation models were relatively simple, truck-based SUVs with underpinnings borrowed from the Dakota pickups, and they didn’t make much effort to hid their truck roots.
 Models with V-8s under the hood—either the 5.2-liter or 5.9-liter—were more popular than the wheezy, slow-revving base engine, a 3.9-liter V-6.
 A 4.7-liter V-8 later joined the lineup and offered somewhat better gas mileage.